.Ok! Let’s face it. As humans we digest something like 90% of our world through our eyes.

 First of all, just knowing shapes and patterns does not make you a competent musician.
 At best you will be a competent technician.

 Secondly, the truth is, that in all likelihood, those guitar gods are where they are because of traits or skills that you or I don’t have.
-Jimi Hendrix was not a great guitarists BECAUSE he couldn’t read music or tell you the notes he was playing.
+Jimi Hendrix was a great guitarist…but NOT BECAUSE he couldn’t read music or tell you the notes he was playing.
 He’s had something else going for him that enabled him to transcend that musical limitation.
 Maybe you do too but the reality is that the vast majority of us do not.
 We need more in order to be the best we can be.

 So it can’t hurt to know a little bit about the notes that are lying directly beneath your fingers on an instrument that you spend enough time with that it potentially will threaten your romantic relationships (Don’t ask).
 In fact that little piece of sexy knowledge (note knowledge that is) will open up everything you’ll ever need to know about music.
 Personally, I don’t get why anyone would consciously deny themselves the joy of knowing the fuller extent of the guitar.